SmithsonianTropicalDataPortal/STDP_Documentation/docs/file_level_metadata.md

 * a category type
 * units of measurement, if applicable

-#### Our web portal offers users the option to notate this information in a point and click fashion.
+#### Our web portal offers users the option to notate metadata in a point and click fashion.

 After the file has been uploaded, users can "Describe" their data (Figure 1).